 In response, Caught Red-Handed, a capacity building project, developed and led by Secure Fisheries and the United Nations Office of Drugs and Crime’s (UNODC) Global Maritime Crime Programme, works with navies, coast guards, and law enforcement to systematically increase the value and sophistication of human intelligence in vessel monitoring datasets used to combat illegal fishing in the Western Indian Ocean.

-The project will work with the FISH-i Africa Task Force, Regional Information Coordination Centers in Mombasa and Tanzania, and the Regional Fusion Centers in Madagascar and Seychelles to create better pathways for maritime domain awareness, information sharing, and increased enforcement of fisheries laws.
+The project works with the FISH-i Africa Task Force, Regional Information Coordination Centers in Mombasa and Tanzania, and the Regional Fusion Centers in Madagascar and Seychelles to create better pathways for maritime domain awareness, information sharing, and increased enforcement of fisheries laws.

 Caught Red-Handed involves 11 in-country trainings -- Maldives, Sri Lanka, Kenya, Tanzania, Mozambique, Comoros, Madagascar, Mauritius, Seychelles, Djibouti, and Somalia.
 The workshops will implement the Fishing Activity Sighting Checklist, which was agreed upon by officials from Somalia, Seychelles, Comoros, Maldives, Kenya, Mauritius, Sri Lanka, Madagascar, and Tanzania in February of 2017.

 - Introduction to fisheries transnational crime in East Africa